tai2/decor/README.md

 # Reviewing Template

-Since template is just a plain HTML, you can write and review it as you want.
-When contents are omitted, the default content included in `decor` is used.
-It's useful when you want to review your stylesheets but you don't need to define the whole element definitions in your template.
+Since template is just a plain HTML, you can write and review it whatever ways you want.
+When input content is omitted, the default content included in `decor` is used.
+It's useful when you want to review your stylesheets during template development.

 # Reference